derthadams/crew-rates/README.md

 ## Design

 The app is built on the Django framework with a Postgres database and uses django-allauth for authentication.
-The frontend uses a hybrid model between Django and React: authentication pages, user account setting pages, the contact form and static pages are rendered by Django using its templating system, while the Discover and Add a Rate pages are single-page React apps that communicate with Django Rest Framework APIs.
+The frontend uses a hybrid Django/React model: authentication pages, user account setting pages, the contact form and static pages are rendered by Django using its templating system, while the Discover and Add a Rate pages are single-page React apps that communicate with the backend using Django Rest Framework APIs.

-The questionnaire uses Django API endpoints to populate options lists for autocomplete searches, and integrates with the Google Places API to validate location information.
+The questionnaire uses DRF APIs to populate options lists for autocomplete searches from the database, and integrates with the Google Places API to validate location information.

 I've deployed the app on AWS using Elastic Beanstalk, which makes it easy to push incremental